 Parking at a Metro Station

-Wolf Trap, in Vienna, VA, is home to a wide array of year-round performances and educational programs.
-Visit the Wolf Trap website for a complete events calendar and ticket information.
-Metro service is provided for performances at the Filene Center during the performance season, which runs from late May to September.
+Wolf Trap, in Vienna, Va., is home to a wide array of year-round performances and educational programs.
+Visit the Wolf Trap website for an events calendar and ticket information.
+Metro’s regional partner, Fairfax Connector, provides service to Filene Center performances for the summer season, May through September.

 FedEx Field, in Landover, MD, is home to the Washington Redskins.
 For season schedules and stadium and ticket information, visit the Washington Redskins website.

 Metrorail Service to FedEx Field

 Morgan Boulevard Station on the Silver or Blue Line is the closest station to FedEx Field.
 The station is nine-tenths of a mile from the stadium and a pedestrian walkway offers direct access to the stadium.
 The Largo Town Center Metrorail station, also on the Silver or Blue Line, is one mile away from the stadium.

 Parking Procedures at Morgan Boulevard and Largo Town Center

 During events at FedEx Field, a $15 parking fee applies at Morgan Blvd and Largo Town Center stations for anyone who has not taken a qualifying Metrorail trip.
 Metrorail riders who use the same SmarTrip® card to ride to Morgan Blvd. or Largo Town Center and exit the parking facility will be charged standard parking rates at all times when they use the same SmarTrip® card used for rail travel.
 A qualifying trip is one that begins at a station other than Largo Town Center, Morgan Blvd, Addison Road, Capitol Heights or Benning Road.
 For example, a rider traveling from Stadium-Armory to Morgan Blvd has taken a qualifying trip and would pay regular parking rates ($4.50 on weekdays, free on weekends); however, a rider who boards at Largo Town Center and exits at Morgan Blvd would be subject to the $15 rate during stadium events.